By Dirk Anderson, last updated Aug. 13, 2023

 Joseph Smith, 1805-1844

-Smith, founder of the Mormons (also known as the "Latter Day Saints"), in 1823 began to have "visions" and "revelations," and even conversed with angels.
-In the picture (to the right) we find Smith receiving "inspiration" from an angel.
+Like Adventism, Mormonism started in the Northeastern United States.
+In 1823, Joseph Smith, founder of the Mormons (also known as the "Latter Day Saints"), began to have "visions" and "revelations," and even conversed with angels.
+In the picture (to the right) Smith is shown receiving "inspiration" from an angel or spirit guide.
 Smith published a number of books, some of which show a remarkable similarity to Mrs. White's writings.
 Smith claimed the second advent of Christ was at hand, hence the name, "Latter Day Saints."
 His mission was to introduce "the new dispensation."
 According to Smith, his followers are the "saints," and all the other churches are "heathen," or Gentiles.
 (Note: Mrs. White's called her followers "saints" and all other churches "Babylon" or apostate.)
+Like Ellen White, Smith had health reform revelations.
+In 1833, when Ellen Harmon was six years old, Smith received his health revelation which included many of the major ideas that Ellen White would later adopt.
+In the Word of Wisdom revelation, Smith was shown it was wrong to use alcohol, tobacco, or "hot drinks."
+The revelation advocated a diet of vegetables, fruits, and grain, with very limited use of meat.
+Like Ellen White, Smith referred to grain products as "the staff of life" (D&C 89:14).
+By 2021, the sect had grown to 16.7 million members operating in at least 160 countries.
 To learn more about Joseph Smith, click here.

 Mary Baker Eddy, 1821-1910